ethereum/consensus-specs/specs/core/0_beacon-chain.md

                 # Swap the current index with the replacement index.
                 output[index], output[replacement_position] = output[replacement_position], output[index]
                 index += 1
-            else:
-                # The sample causes modulo bias.
-A new sample should be read.
-                pass

     return output
 ```